ddev/ddev-contrib/docker-compose-services/drupalci-chromedriver/README.md

 * Copy `docker-compose.chromedriver.yaml` to the `.ddev` folder of your project.
 * Set environment variables in the "environment" section of the "web" service in `docker-compose.chromedriver.yaml` as appropriate.
 The defaults are for Drupal Functional and FunctionalJavascript testing.
 * Verify that your phpunit.xml does not define `MINK_DRIVER_ARGS_WEBDRIVER`.
 This should come from our docker-compose.chromedriver.yaml.
+* Ensure that one of the two `SIMPLETEST_DB` options is uncommented.
 * Start (or restart) DDEV to have the service initialized: `ddev start`
 * Your Drupal project must be built with --require-dev to get necessary dependencies like phpunit (for example, `ddev composer create drupal/recommended-project --require-dev`)
 * To test the setup, `ddev ssh` and run a Drupal unit test that triggers ChromeDriver.
 Example: